somu15/somu15.github.io/Blogs/PBEE/Acc_Sca_2.md

 subtitle: Seismology of Accelerogram Scaling 1--Elastodynamics and Earthquakes
 ---

+**Beginning from First Principles.** Understanding the seismic characteristics of scaled accelerograms requires us to visit the mechanics that governs earthquake processes.
+Only by understanding the earthquake mechanics, per the author's opinion, we can insights into the physics of the scaling process.
+Such a comprehension of the physics of scaling will further enable us to--by attributing some character to the scaling procedure--inform about the safety of infrastructure under strong earthquakes.
+Because earthquake safety assessment of infrastructure, as discussed in the [Previous Post](https://somu15.github.io/Blogs/PBEE/Acc_Sca_1/), routinely relies on scaling accelerograms.

+**Earthquake Mechanics.**

 <center><img src="/Blogs/PBEE/Figures/Schem_Easy2.png" width="400"></center>

 **To cite this page:** Dhulipala, S.L.N.
 (2018) What is the Seismology of Accelerogram Amplitude Scaling? (in review)